Paul Puustusmaa

 Paul Puustusmaa (born 5 September 1964 in Kuressaare) is an Estonian lawyer and politician.
-He has been member of XIV Riigikogu.
+He was a member of the XIV Riigikogu.

-In 1992 he graduated from University of Tartu in law speciality.
+In 1992 he graduated from University of Tartu with a law degree.

-1992-1998 he was a lawyer in the company AS Raidman.
-2005-2008 he worked at the company AS YIT Ehitus, being the head of the legal department.
+From 1992 to 1998 he was a lawyer for the company AS Raidman.
+From 2005 to 2008 he worked at the company AS YIT Ehitus as head of the legal department.

-Since 2012 he is a member of Estonian Conservative People's Party.
+Since 2012 he has been a member of the Estonian Conservative People's Party.